3stantedja/ttedja-hylia-website/src/posts/hello-world.md

     - first post
 ---

 Hello, world!
-This is a test post in ttedja.netlify.com.
+This is a test post in [ttedja.netlify.com](ttedja.netlify.com).

+This is a new sentence.